mozilla/extension-activity-monitor/CONTRIBUTING.md

     - `ext-popup.js` - It runs in the popup.
     - `ext-activitylog.js` - It runs in the Activity Log page.
     - `save-load.js` - It contains the functionalities of saving and loading log file.
+  - [_`lib/web-component`_](#https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) - It contains all the web components being used in the project.
 - [_`tests`_](https://github.com/atiqueahmedziad/extension-activity-monitor/tree/master/tests) - Contains all the test files.

 ## Pick an issue